jonathanmcdermid/Hopper-Chess-Engine/README.md

 pinned piece detection
 killer moves
 principal variation search
+static exchange evaluation
 ```
-Better UCI compatibility, time management, static exchange evaluation, and history heuristics are at the top of the to do list.
+Better UCI compatibility and history heuristics are at the top of the to do list.